Torrey Pines Stakes

-The Torrey Pines Stakes' is a Grade III American Thoroughbred horse race for three-year-old fillies run over a distance of one mile on the dirt held annually in August at Del Mar Racetrack in Del Mar, California.
-The event currently carries a purse of $125,000.
+The Torrey Pines Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies run over a distance of one mile on the dirt held annually in August at the Del Mar Racetrack in Del Mar, California.
+The event currently carries a purse of $150,000.

 History

 The event was inaugurated on 10 September 1976 and held in split divisions and was run over a distance of 1 1/16 miles on a rainy day.
-The event is named after Torrey Pines, a community of in the northern coastal area of San Diego, California and south from Del Mar.
+The event is named after Torrey Pines, a community of in the northern coastal area of San Diego, California, and south from Del Mar.

 The event was run as a restricted overnight stakes from 1976 to 2004.
 The last restriction in 2004 was for non-winners of a sweepstakes event where the winner had won $50,000 or more at one mile or over.

 The distance of the event was decreased to one mile in 1997.

 This race was upgraded to a Grade III in 2014.

 The 2013 winner Beholder went on to win the Breeders' Cup Distaff and was crowned US Champion Three-Year-Old Filly.
 The 2015 winner Stellar Wind was also crowned US Champion Three-Year-Old Filly that year.